 What is your take on this generation and where are we headed?

-Honestly, I'm not in love with it.
-I think it's become pretty superficial in the sense that people care more about becoming famous or who they're friends with than actually creating art.
+Honestly, I personally don’t relate to some of it.
+I think it's become pretty superficial in the sense that people care more about becoming famous or who they're friends with rather than actually creating art.
 That goes hand-in-hand with that lifestyle aspect, which I think is great, but I think there shouldn't be a loss of a sense of art, which is actually what it is.
-It's amazing art.
-It's like a painting.
+Fashion is an amazing art.

 What's the most rewarding aspect of what you do?

-I would say it's definitely the people I meet because this industry is a big family.
+I would say it's definitely about telling a story and bringing it to life for others to dream.
+Also the people that I meet, because this industry is a big family.
 It's so important to put yourself out there and meet people, always be open.

 It's really a dream come true.
 For the longest time, I've collected endless piles of magazines, stacks of books, and tear sheets.
 I still do, I collect these photography books and magazines.
 Now I have the opportunity to see how these images come together by these legends that I’ve admired and looked up to my whole life.
 From the beginning mood boards to the fittings, and shoot on set.

-I see how the concepts of that image are brought to life.
-Then, we start picking dresses, and I see how they chose the clothes that are going to evoke that emotion or bring that story to life, or that fairy tale, or that movie.
+I see how the concepts of those images are brought to life.
+Then, we start selecting garments, and I see how they chose the clothes that are going to evoke that emotion or bring that story to life, or that fairy tale, or that movie.
 I would say it's really amazing to see it come from start to finish and then you have that dream in front of you that's going to take you to that other world.
-I fell in love with fashion because I'm a dreamer, I would always be in another world, on another planet, and fashion makes me dream like that.
+I fell in love with fashion because I'm a dreamer, I would always be in another world, and fashion makes me dream like that.
 Why I'm doing styling is because I want to continue to create those dreams and bring them to life for others.

 Has this industry taught you any major life skills?

 Yeah, I think to be very punctual, professional, and confident, because there's no room for slacking or hiding in your shadow.
-Let’s say, for example, we have a shoot booked at Pier 59 Studios.
+Let’s say, for example, we have a shoot booked at Pier59 Studios.
 We have the space rented out for two days.
 We all know that the shoot has to be done in two days.
 It's really a lot of teamwork; it's not just like, "Oh, the photographer thinks this and this look good, and he's going to shoot the image and move on."
-You're working with the hairdresser, the makeup artist, and the models.
-I have also learned to think clearly and work under stress, as well as being incredibly detail-oriented, not stressed out and in control.
+You're working with the hairdresser, the makeup artist, the models, the lighting crew.
+I have also learned to think clearly and work fast under pressure, as well as being incredibly detail-oriented, not stressed out, and always in control.

 Why do you want to be a stylist?